igorwojda/kotlin-coding-challenges/README.md

 This repository contains a set of programming puzzles that are solved using [Kotlin](https://kotlinlang.org/) language (no worries hints and solutions are here as well).
 Goal of this repository is to help you to practice your coding skills and prepare for [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews.
-Keep in mind that each puzzle may have more than one solution
+Keep in mind that each puzzle may have more than one solution.

 # How do I start?